lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 ### Little-endian byte order

 In this representation, we reverse the bytes around.
-259 is represented like follows:
+259 is represented as follows:

 ```
 00000011 00000001